wanessarodnasc/wanessarodnasc/README.md

 - 👋 Hi, I’m Wanessa Nascimento
 - 👀 I’m a Senior Software Engineer working in the investiment marketing
 - 🌱 I am interested in learning new feameworks and technologies and improve my knowlege in Java and Angular
-- 📫 My linkdin feel free to contact me >> https://www.linkedin.com/in/wanessajava/
+- 📫 Let’s connect, all contacts is very welcome >> https://www.linkedin.com/in/wanessajava/

 <!---
 wanessarodnasc/wanessarodnasc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.